Mihhail Selevko: 2024–25 season

 Selevko began the season by competing on the 2024–25 ISU Challenger Series, winning bronze at the 2024 Trophée Métropole Nice Côte d'Azur and finishing ninth at the 2024 Tallinn Trophy.
 He followed these results up by winning gold at the 2024 Golden Spin of Zagreb.
 One week following that event, Selevko won his fourth national title at the 2025 Estonian Championships.

-On February 1, 2025, Selevko placed seventh overall at 2025 Europeans.
+In February, Selevko placed seventh overall at 2025 Europeans.
 “It was a really good experience,” said Selevko.
-“I feel very happy.
+"I feel very happy.
 I feel really happy that I landed the quad loop.
 I tried it a couple of times in competition, not so successful.
 I landed it in nationals, but oh well.
-Overall, I’m very happy that I managed more or less well with this program.”
+Overall, I’m very happy that I managed more or less well with this program."